Who's the Boss?: Plot

 Keeping ties with Tony's and Sam's Brooklyn roots is motherly former neighbor Mrs. Rossini (Rhoda Gemignani), who ends up becoming a thorn in Mona's side.
 Several other friends turn up a few times each season, sometimes in New York, sometimes in Connecticut.

 Angela eventually strikes out on her own and opens an ad firm in season three, while Tony decides to go back to school at Fairfield University, enrolling in the same college that daughter Samantha would later attend.
 Sam's best friend Bonnie (Shana Lane-Block) is a recurring character during these seasons, while romance comes into her life in the form of her boyfriend Jesse Nash (Scott Bloom) during her sophomore year of high school.

 At the start of season eight, Tony and Angela finally acknowledge their love for each other.
 However, the series does not end with the widely expected marriage but on a more ambiguous note.
 This was due primarily to concerns by the network that a marriage, representing a definitive ending, could hurt syndication.
-Tony Danza also vehemently opposed the marriage, saying it would contradict the original purpose of the show.
+Danza also vehemently opposed the marriage, saying it would contradict the original purpose of the show.

 During the final season, Sam finds a new love in Hank Thomopoulous (Curnal Achilles Aulisio) who became a full-time character in January 1992.
 A fellow college student, Hank was originally poised to enter a medical program, but soon decides to become a puppeteer.
 Sam and Hank marry after an engagement lasting a matter of weeks.